drrajatsubhra/odistr-clinical-evidence/README.md

 - Long-term clinical follow-up data

-# ODITSR – On-Demand INTRANASAL STEROID THERAPY of Rajatsubhra
+# ODISTR – On-Demand INTRANASAL STEROID THERAPY of Rajatsubhra

 This repository contains clinical evidence and supporting documents for ODISTR, a novel therapeutic approach.